eduardlio/learn-js-through-web/readme.md

 We would like to call
-Mr. Barry Benson Bee to the stand.
+Mr. Barry Benson BEE to the stand.

 Good idea!
 You can really see why he's